flashvayne/chatgpt-spring-boot-starter/README.md

 # chatgpt-spring-boot-starter
 Use chatgpt in springboot project easily.
-This starter is based on Openai official Api.
+This starter is based on Openai Official Apis.

 ## Usage
 1.Add maven dependency.